pduebel/pduebel/README.md

 # Peter Duebel

-Data Engineer based in London.
-Currently at VolkerWessels UK working with Azure Data Factory, PySpark, and Databricks.
+Data Engineer based in London, focused on the intersection of data infrastructure and AI tooling.

-Outside of work, I build MCP servers that let AI agents interact with data platforms.
-First one targets Azure Data Factory - see pinned repos.
+Recently built an MCP server that gives AI assistants direct access to Azure Data Factory - see pinned repos.

 [LinkedIn](https://www.linkedin.com/in/peter-duebel/)